ScottMcGready/the-conference-bible/post_conference.md

 Investigate video hosting platforms limitations ahead of the conference, and doing trial uploads, can help reduce any problems that may be encountered during the upload phase.
 As an example, YouTube restricts the number of videos that can be uploaded in a 24 hour period for new accounts.
 Therefore it may be prudent to do an upload session at 11.30pm and 0.30 am (internet connectivity dependant) meaning all, or most, recordings are uploaded at a similar time rather than days, weeks, or even months between recording uploads.

 Having a clear timeline of release should be (regularly) communicated to everyone before, during, and after the conference to ensure speakers can see their own artefacts online as soon as possible, but to also avoid consistent questions like "when will the recordings be up?".

+### Subtitling

+Adding subtitles, while a lengthy process, can add more accessibility to the recordings and open it up to a wider audience.

 ## Transparency report